ES-1085/project-ella-leo/proposal/proposal.md

 Are there limitations that could influence your project’s outcomes?

-It is highly likely that some students will not feel comfortable answering questions about illegal activity ie. substance use.
+It is highly likely that some students did not feel comfortable answering questions about illegal activity ie. substance use.
 The data set tries to account for this by including a confidence value for each row in the data set.
 The data set also does not specify what high